mgorski/DevZone/API/README.md

     }
 Following errors may be returned: Missing campaign.

-Hint: This does not delete domain from account.
+*Hint*: This does not delete domain from account.
 Domain is still visible in get_account domain result.

-Warning: Any messages sent from now on from this campaign will not use this domain in links, even if message was scheduled before domain unassignment.
+**Warning**: Any messages sent from now on from this campaign will not use this domain in links, even if message was scheduled before domain unassignment.

 ####get_campaign_postal_address<a name="ping"/>
 Get postal address and postal design (formatting) in campaign.
 Postal address is attached to every message sent from campaign and can be also viewed on www interface.

-JSON Request:
+*JSON Request:*

     {
         "method" : "get_campaign_postal_address",